SlideRuleEarth/ut-ATL24-coastnet/README.md

 If you are not using Conda, you can simply install the package at the system level.

-# Build
+# Build and test

-Build the executables:

 ``` bash
 $ make build test
 ```

+# Create the model

 Create symlink to the input data: